 The best way to explore the History concentration is to take a course in the History Department.
 All of our courses are open to non-concentrators, and the majority of them do not have prerequisites.
+For Fall 2024 we are introducing a new gateway course open to all students, "History 10: The History of the Present," that will examine the historical origins of some of our most urgent contemporary issues.
 The department also has a series of foundational courses (the History "101s") that are especially welcoming to first-year students and to pre-concentrators.
 You do not need prior knowledge of the time or place studied to take one of these courses, nor are you expected to have done any prior college-level history.
-Our "101s" are wonderful gateways into the department.
+History 10 and the "101s" are wonderful gateways into the department.